 Defense of Property

-Many jurisdictions allow the use of some amount of threat or force by a person who is seeking to protect his own property from theft or damage.
+Many jurisdictions allow the use of some amount of threat or force by people who are attempting to protect their own property from theft or damage.
 In most jurisdictions, there is no privilege to use force that may cause death or serious injury against trespassers unless the trespass itself threatens death or serious injury.
-Please note that there are some jurisdictions with extraordinarily broad laws, permitting the use of significant and even deadly force to prevent the theft of property.
-(Leaving aside the moral issues of using physical force to defend property, be sure that you know your local laws before applying force in such a situation.)